gearnode/hash_table/README.md

 # hash_table

-A simple hash table implementation (not production project)
+A realy basic hash table to explain how work's hash table.